-- Is itself implemented in C++ - Part of the ISO C++ standard - Defines interface, semantics and contracts the implementation has to abide by (e.g. runtime complexity) - Implementation is not part of the standard - Multiple vendors provide their own implementations - Best known: libstdc++ (used by gcc) and libc++ (used by llvm) - All features are declared within the std namespace - Functionality is divided into sub-libraries each consisting of multiple headers - Includes parts of the C standard library - For backward compatibility - Headers begin with "c" (e.g. cstring) - Never use them unless you absolutely know what you are doing!
+- Is itself implemented in C++ - Part of the ISO C++ standard - Defines interface, semantics and contracts the implementation has to abide by (e.g. runtime complexity) - Implementation is not part of the standard - Multiple vendors provide their own implementations - Best known: libstdc++ (used by gcc) and libc++ (used by llvm) - All features are declared within the std namespace - Functionality is divided into sub-libraries each consisting of multiple headers - Includes parts of the C standard library - For backward compatibility - Headers begin with "c" (e.g. cstring) - C++ standard library functions should always be preferred